|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 The enormous strides made in many areas of medicine in the past decades fuel our constant search for new explorers of the biomedical sciences.
 To encourage and train future investigators, who look forward to a career in research, practice and teaching in an academic environment, SUNY Downstate offers a highly successful MD/PhD program.
 The program graduated its first MD/PhD in 1967.
 The program combines complete training in the pre-clinical and clinical aspects of medicine, culminating in the MD degree, with intensive research experience in the basic medical sciences leading to the PhD degree.
 Graduates of the program are able to relate the knowledge insight and techniques they have gained from their research training to problems in clinical medicine and are prepared to function as independent researchers.
 As the number of physician-scientists has declined over the past two decades the MD/PhD track has become an important mode for replacing physicians who took up scientific endeavors after they finished medical school.

 SUNY Downstate has a tradition of excellence and initiative in training leaders in academic medicine.
 SUNY Downstate is one of the leading medical schools in the United States in terms of the number of its graduates going on to full-time careers in academic medicine.
+A list of recent student publications is here.

 MD/PhD Program course of study for Fall, 2014: